obsidiandynamics/meteor/README.md

 `HazelcastProvider` is an abstract factory for obtaining `HazelcastInstance` objects with varying behaviour.
 Its use is completely optional — if you are already accustomed to using a `HazelcastInstanceFactory`, you may continue to do so.
 The real advantage is that it allows for dependency inversion — decoupling your application from the physical grid.
 Presently, there are two implementations:

 * `GridProvider` is a factory for `HazelcastInstance` instances that connect to a real grid.
 The instances produced are the same as those made by `HazelcastInstanceFactory`.
-* `TestProvider` is a factory for connecting to a virtual 'test' grid; one which is simulated internally and doesn't leave the confines of the JVM. `TestProvider` requires the `hazelq-assurance` module on the classpath.
+* `TestProvider` is a factory for connecting to a virtual 'test' grid; one which is simulated internally and doesn't leave the confines of the JVM. `TestProvider` requires the `meteor-assurance` module on the classpath.

 ## Initial offset scheme
 When a subscriber attaches to a stream for the first time, it needs an initial offset to start consuming from.
 This is configured by passing an `InitialSchemeOffset` enum to the `SubscriberConfig`, as shown in the snippet below.